Our Challenges Don’t Define Us.

 The organization hosts regular conferences for patients and families as well as scientific symposia for researchers and clinicians.
 It also offers one-day regional meetings several times a year around the world.
 Webinars and interactive online chats are offered (and recorded) several times monthly on topics such as emotional support, research, assistive technology, clinical trials and genetic testing.

 In August 2021, the CRF spearheaded the launch of the International Choroideremia Research Network (ICRN), a global alliance of researchers from around the world who are working in concert to accelerate scientific knowledge about CHM.
-The network is composed of over 90 multi-disciplinary vision professionals with varied experiences, backgrounds, and interests from 25 countries.
+The network is composed of nearly 140 multi-disciplinary vision professionals with varied experiences, backgrounds, and interests from 25 countries.

 CRF was conceived by a small group of patients in 1999.
 It formally established nonprofit status in 2000 and began funding research in 2002.
 A few of CRF’s first early research projects included establishment of a CHM mouse model, creating induced pluripotent stem cell (iPSC) models, formation of a human CHM cell biobank, and support of several pre-clinical gene therapy research studies which ultimately led to launch of three clinical trials.